rebeccamancy/Mancy-et-al--2024--Cite-Malade/2024-Cite-Malade-Influenza/README.md

 ## This folder contains 5 subfolders

-### Data contains the data on influenza and other respiratory mortality for England and Wales and Glasgow.
+Data contains the data on influenza and other respiratory mortality for England and Wales and Glasgow.
-### Outputs contains the outputs of the MSM models.
+Outputs contains the outputs of the MSM models.
-### Figures contain the figures that are used in the main text.
+Figures contains the figures that are used in the main text.
-### Code includes all the codes necessary to estimate the models and generate the figures.
+Code includes all the codes necessary to estimate the models and generate the figures.
-### Modelling contains a short description of the Markov Switching Model.
+Modelling contains a short description of the Markov Switching Model.